 Completing the honors program in Writing is an opportunity for students to acquire a more profound understanding of the nature of writing and a broader knowledge of the skills involved.
 To participate in the honors program students should have good study, writing, and research skills and the ability to complete self-directed work.
 To qualify for the honors program in Writing applicants must have completed 64 semester hours of credit (at least 32 of which must have been taken at Houston Baptist University); have completed ENGL 1313, 1323, WRIT 3303 or 3304, WRIT 3345, and WRIT 4374; have at least a 3.25 cumulative GPA and a 3.5 GPA calculated for all Writing classes and ENGL 1313 and 1323 and WRIT 4374; have a desire to deepen knowledge and appreciation of writing as evidenced by excellence of previous coursework and participation in activities related to Writing such as Department of Languages on-campus workshops, Sigma Tau Delta, Crossroads, The Collegian, volunteer work and membership in organizations; and be accepted by the department honors committee.
+To complete the program students must maintain a cumulative 3.25 GPA and a 3.5 GPA for speech communication classes; complete contract work at HBU in two 3000 and/or 4000 level speech communication classes; and complete HONR 4399 Honor Thesis and the oral thesis defense.
 Upon successful completion of the program, the student's bound Honors Thesis will be placed in the HBU library and the honors program will be noted on the student's transcript.